 Here you will get notes on CBSE Class 9 Science Chapter - Gravitation.
 These notes are in continuation with the Gravitation: Chapter notes (Part-I).
 Here you will get a crisp and brief explanation of important topics like, thrust and pressure; Buoyancy and buoyant force, Archimedes’ Principle, etc.

-Get the CBSE Class 9 Science notes on chapter 10 ‘Gravitation’ (Part-II) from this article.
+Get the CBSE Class 9 Science notes on chapter 10 - Gravitation.
 Here you will get a brief description of the important topics which will help you revise the whole chapter quickly and easily.
-At the end of the notes you can try the questions asked from the discussed set of topics.
-These questions will help you to assess your preparation level and get a hold on the subject.
+At the end of the notes you can try some questions that will help you to assess your preparation level and get a hold on the subject.

 Main topics covered in this part of CBSE Class 9 Science, Gravitation: Chapter Notes, are:

 - Circular Motion & Gravitational Force

 - Applications of Pressure in daily life

 - Buoyancy & Buoyant Force: